Thot Shit: Synopsis

 The horror-themed video begins with the senator sitting in his office, eating Cheetos and leaving a YouTube comment underneath Megan Thee Stallion's music video for "Body", calling it "stupid" and "regressive" before unzipping his pants to masturbate to it.
 Megan Thee Stallion, who appears as her alter ego, Tina Snow, then anonymously calls the man to tell him not to "fuck with" the women who make up every part of his life in a monologue inspired by the 1999 film Fight Club.
-She and several other working-class women (the "Hotties") then hit the man with a garbage truck, and spend their time exacting revenge on him by following him around as he does mundane tasks and twerking wherever he goes, including at a diner, in his office, in his bathtub, at the supermarket, and at a construction site.
+The senator, however, ignores the phone call after being hung up on and then proceeds to continue masturbating to the video.
+The next shot shows Megan's alter ego and several other working-class women (the "Hotties") then hit the man with a garbage truck, and spend their time exacting revenge on him by following him around as he does mundane tasks and twerking wherever he goes, including at a diner, in his office, in his bathtub, at the supermarket, and at a construction site.
 The video also references the 1984 slasher film A Nightmare on Elm Street with a scene in which Megan Thee Stallion's hand comes out of the man's bathtub and gives him the middle finger, and references the 1980 psychological horror film The Shining with a room key with the number 237 on it.
 The video ends with Megan Thee Stallion and the other girls grafting a labia onto his face in place of his mouth.